Git-Leon/Exceptional-Functional-Interfaces/README.md

         // throws potential exception
         if(!validPerson) {
-            // Should bubble up to an `ExceptionalInvocationError` throw new Throwable();
+            // This line is impossible to declare within a java.util.BiFunction throw new Throwable();
         }